ban.do Wellness

 The cornerstone product that first introduced the five areas of wellness: a functional planner for tracking progress, filled with inspiring encouragement.

-Creative DirectOR: Ali LaBelle
+Creative Direction: Ali LaBelle

-Contributors: Alli Simon, Yoga & Meditation Facilitator; Shanna Tyler, Fitness Trainer; Liz Tran, Executive Coach; Nicole Katz, CEO of Paper Chase Press; Anush Mirbegian, Founder of Es Par Ta
+writers: Alli Simon, Yoga & Meditation Facilitator; Shanna Tyler, Fitness Trainer; Liz Tran, Executive Coach; Nicole Katz, CEO of Paper Chase Press; Anush Mirbegian, Founder of Es Par Ta

-Artists: Liana Jegers; Clay Hickson; Maggie Stephenson; Hannah-Michelle Bayley; Alisha Wilkerson; Vivian Lopez-Rowe; Kristin Barnhart; Maddy Nye
+contributors Liana Jegers; Clay Hickson; Maggie Stephenson; Hannah-Michelle Bayley; Alisha Wilkerson; Vivian Lopez-Rowe; Kristin Barnhart; Maddy Nye

 “I have a hard time keeping track of myself, how I feel, and my goals.
 This planner makes me feel so organized and ready.
 Instead of being in survival mode, I think about friends to reach out to, meal prep, professional goals, and more.”